-The geological structure of the rocks and constantly changing colour of the water will amaze you, we had a guest from the States who said the particular geological lines of the gorge wall here was uniquely interesting.
-For those who want a longer walk, then Bled is a 90 min hike from the end of the gorge, so you could spend a quiet, enjoyable day in nature hiking from and back to the lake.
+The geological structure of the rocks and constantly changing colour of the water will amaze you, we had a guest from the States who said the particular geological lines of the gorge wall here were uniquely interesting.
+For those who want a longer walk, then Bled is a 90 min hike from the end of the gorge, so you could spend a quiet, enjoyable day in nature hiking to the gorge and back to the lake.

 Hidden away, just around the corner from Slovenia’s most majestic lake Bohinj is a wonderfully maintained trail up to the Little Bridge Gorge, (Mostnica) (80 mins).
 Better still, you can continue up from the top of the gorge emerging from the forest and follow a stone track with Alpine mountains towering all around, shepherds’ huts scattered in neighbouring fields, go past a choice of 2 inns and reach the double waterfall at the end of the trail.

-There are easy to follow paths on either side of the gorge, we recommend you walk up along the right hand side, so keep the water on your left so you don't miss the “Elephant” sucking crystal clear water into his trunk and then come back down on the other side, where absolutely stunning stone and water features will reveal themselves.
-(So both up and then down, keep the water on your left side).
+There are easy to follow paths on either side of the gorge, we recommend you walk up along the right hand side, so keep the water on your left so you don't miss the “Elephant” sucking crystal clear water into his trunk.. then come back down on the other side, where absolutely stunning stone and water features will reveal themselves.
+(So going both up and down, keep the water on your left side).

-We'd seen photos of another gorge and often wondered where it was, in fact we had tried to find it once, but had missed the stop, so on a bright September day we planned to "walk" the Soca gorge (100 mins),combining a visit to the source of this most beautiful river and we were not disappointed.
-The crystal clear water springs out of a strangely rectangular hole in a mountain at the base of the amazing Vrsic pass, (yet another great road trip day out) and you have to climb a little bit holding steel ropes (it's really not that bad, in fact good fun) to get to where the water pops out and starts this river's journey.
+We'd seen photos of another gorge and often wondered where it was, in fact we had tried to find it once, but had gotten lost, so on a bright September day we planned to "walk" the Soca gorge (100 mins), combining a visit to the source of this most beautiful river Soca and we were not disappointed.
+The crystal clear water springs out of a strangely rectangular hole from a mountain at the base of the amazing Vrsic pass, (yet another great road trip day out) and you have to climb a little bit holding steel ropes (it's really not that bad, in fact good fun) to get to where the water pops out and starts this river's journey.

-The river flows down into the stunning Soca valley and you can park and catch up with the gorge along the walk following the river.
+The river flows down into the stunning Soca valley and you can park and catch up with the gorge along the walk and continue to follow the river.
 You hear the buzz of the motorbikes and cars hidden through the trees and rock on the other side of the river as you go and you can't help thinking, "gosh, all these people are just driving past and missing this magic!"

-The colour of the gorge and the sheer height of the cliffs the water has created will blow you away.
+The colour of the gorge and the sheer height of the cliffs the water has created over millions of years will blow you away.
 Every step you fall in love with this place.
-Some people jump off a cliff into the ice cold water, others swim or toggle their toes in the water.. most people just marvel at the sheer beauty of this place.
+Some people jump off one of the cliffs into the ice cold water, others swim or toggle their toes in the water.. most people just marvel at the sheer beauty of this place.

-We honestly couldn't tell you which of these 4 world class gorges is our favourite, we love them all and get excited about visiting them every time we go.
+We honestly couldn't tell you which of these 4 world class gorges is our favourite, we love them all and get excited about visiting each one every time we go.

 We have also only recently discovered another little jewel of a gorge called Cramp Gorge, (Krcnik) (75 mins).
 This little beauty is tucked away in the rolling wine and cherry hills above Nova Gorica, known as the Goricia hills, Goriska Brda and a real adventure to find.
 It's so called after the local mayor's son jumped into the crystal clear water from the stunning natural stone bridge created by the prince of darkness to collect the gold at the bottom of the gorge.. but got cramped up and drowned.